 It was only in the months and years following her abortion, that Anna opened up about it to the women in her life.
 She was shocked at what she learned: that so many of them—including the Catholic mother of three—had had one too, but had felt too ashamed to talk about it.
 The ensuing conversations with these women became an integral part of Anna’s own journey of reconciliation and healing.
 Eventually, she decided to write about her experience to encourage more women to speak up.

 It is estimated that one-in-four women in the US will have an abortion at some point in their lives.
 Many are mothers already, stretched to capacity when it comes to their child-rearing abilities.
-Increasingly, any person seeking access to abortion (it’s important to note that this issue relates to trans men and many non-binary individuals, too), will have to leap through numerous hoops—be they financial, legal, geographical, or a combination of all three—in order to receive the care they need.
+And yet, increasingly, any person seeking access to abortion (it’s important to note that this issue relates to trans men and many non-binary individuals, too), will have to leap through numerous hoops—be they financial, legal, geographical, or a combination of all three—in order to receive the care they need.
 Since the ratification of Roe v.
 Wade in 1973, abortion access has been subject to obstruction after obstruction (as discussed succinctly in this episode of The Cut podcast).
 In short, abortion access in the United States is hanging on a thread.
 And at a time where a reckoning with systemic racism along with structural gender and economic inequalities—issues which Anna’s book reveals to be at the heart of the fight for reproductive justice—is tearing the nation apart.

 When I agreed to work with Anna on her book, I was unaware of much of the above.
 All I knew, was that my own abortion had played an integral role in me being free to live my life on my own terms—and that this was something I wanted for every person who found themselves in mine or Anna’s position.
 Having sat in countless healing circles over the years, where I had offered deep listening to people seeking both solace and solidarity, I had also come to a deep appreciation for the importance of sharing our stories as a way to make peace with our pasts, to know that we are not alone, and to heal.